Getting Started

 cure deps # List dependencies

-cure test # Run tests
+cure test --doctests # Run tests, including doctests

 Editor setup